 At the execution he was already done in; he just kept looking around as though he shouldn’t be there; but the cameras were there too, and they caught it all, with me and the lads put to it to carry out the sentence, knowing we’d be the one’s blamed, when the video went to air.

-Nobody dies well on a cross, that’s the whole point of it; so, we did the job, not liking it, but not making it worse than it had to be; keeping our self respect and pride in our regiment.
-And we got him stripped and we got him up, and we did it as soldiers, trained to the job.
+Nobody dies well on a cross, that’s the whole point of it; so, we did the job, not liking it, but not making it any worse than it had to be; keeping our self respect and pride in our regiment.
+So, we got him stripped and we got him up, and we did it as soldiers, trained to the job.

 And the tradition was that whatever he had was shared, and I saw that it was done that way, looking after my men.
 And the camera’s caught that too – a group of soldiers squatting, holding their rifles, helmets pushed back, sorting through his stuff, some of it quite good.

 And you can still see it, if you want too; what the video caught, in the heat and the dust, showing the lads grouped around the cross; but you don’t see a lot of him then; just his bare legs and his feet on the rest, and every now and then a flex, as he took his weight.
 But I never watched the later stuff, not even the bit where I said what I felt.

 It was a long time ago; and now I sit on my terrace in the Alps, with a glass of cold wine, remembering so much.
 That day the world changed, but we didn’t know it then; just another execution; but people watched the video and so it began; and what I later said, well, they still come up here to ask me again.
 But no, I won’t speak now: an innocent man died – and as if that wasn’t enough.